rubyforgood/casa/README.md

 1. If you are on windows and see the error "Requirements support for mingw is not implemented yet" then use https://rubyinstaller.org/ instead
 1. If you are using Windows Subsystem for Linux or Ubuntu, see "Ubuntu and WSL" under "Common Issues".
 1. `gem install bundler`
 1. Make sure that postgres is installed [brew install postgres](https://wiki.postgresql.org/wiki/Homebrew) OR brew postgresql-upgrade-database (if you have an older version of postgres).
-If you're on Ubuntu/WSL, use `sudo apt-get install libpq-dev` so the gem cand install.
+If you're on Ubuntu/WSL, use `sudo apt-get install libpq-dev` so the gem can install.
 [Use the Postgres repo for Ubuntu or WSL to get the server and client tools](https://www.postgresql.org/download/linux/ubuntu/).
 1. Make sure [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) is installed
 1. Make sure you have [google chrome](https://chromedriver.chromium.org/) installed so the selenium tests can run.
 Installing `chromium-browser` is enough, even in WSL.
 1. `bundle install`